dv222cq/dv222cq.github.io/index.md

 ---
 layout: home
 ---
-# Welcome to David's space
+# Welcome to David's space2

 This is my remarkably inventive space, created as part of the course [1DV022 – Klientbaserad webbprogrammering](https://lnu.se/systemsidor/utbildningsplaner/?id=1DV022) (Client-side web programming).
 The purpose of this site, is to learn how to set up a basic static web site using an SSG (Static Site Generator), as well as using a CSS pre-processor – in this case SASS.